Travel to Thailand from the US

 • Non-immigrant OA and OX visa – for those who wish to obtain a Thailand retirement visa for long stay (it differs from type O visa)

 The above visas can be organized with a local Thai Embassy or Consulate in the USA.
 The paperwork can be quite involved, but there are companies that can help.
+Check if e visas are available for your desired type of non-immigrant visa.

-How to get to Thailand in 2022
+How to get to Thailand in 2023

-Entering Thailand from July 1
+Entering Thailand from US

 When American citizens visit Thailand, they need to look at their vaccination status and plan accordingly.